conjurinc/conjur-asset-dsl2/README.md

 * Large permission changes are described in a coherent way (modification of many corresponding rules can be described in single policy)
 * The history of permission changes is more clear and easier to track.
 For example, it’s easy to list and view all policies which included references to particular ID, and understand how and why specific permissions were applied/revoked.
 With the current CLI it’s possible to only figure out the operations done on particular object, but not the bigger context (probably involving many corresponding changes on other objects)  in which they were applied.
 * Policies can be formally validated before deployment
+* Policies will implement `dry run` mode which shows the changes that will be applied to Conjur.
 * Policies can be machine-generated:
 	* It's easy to provision many similar assets at once
    * It's easy to generate and deploy policies from within configuration scripts